 Why do we only support H.264 but not also H.265?

-Even though H.265 codec was introduced back in 2013 it still struggles to become the main codec and in most applications where there is a need to work with multiple simultaneous streams like in video surveillance the H.264 is still the golden standard.
+Even though H.265 codec was introduced back in 2013 it still struggles to become the main codec and in most applications where there is a need to work with multiple simultaneous streams like in video surveillance H.264 is still the golden standard.
 One of the main reasons for this is the dramatic increase in the CPU requirements to process H.265 vs H.264 streams and very limited if any actual bandwidth savings in the real-world application with lots of motion and complex scenes.

-Since 3dEYE is a pure cloud platform and to access video portal users do not need to install anything on their devices we have to rely on the built-in technologies that all browsers have and to this day browsers do not support H.265 video streams natively.
+To this day browsers do not support H.265 video streams natively.
 This means that to view videos that are encoded in H.265 user has to install a plugin or addon or other special software to "teach" their device to playback H.265.

-Additionally, due to the increased processing power requirements of H.265, not all devices are even capable to decode H.265 unlike with H.264 which is highly optimized and can be decoded natively virtually on any device which is capable to run Chrome or equivalent browser thus significantly increasing the compatibility of the platform and lifting any hardware requirements which would have to be implemented in case of H.265.
+Additionally, due to the increased processing power requirements of H.265, not all devices are even capable to decode H.265 unlike H.264 which is highly optimized and can be decoded natively virtually on any device which is capable to run Chrome or an equivalent browser thus significantly increasing the compatibility of the platform and lifting any hardware requirements which would have to be implemented in case of H.265.

-- higher CPU requirements for H.265
+- Higher CPU requirements for H.265

 - Not much difference in bandwidth requirements in real-world applications